Matt Wallner Player Props: Twins vs. White Sox

 Matt Wallner At The Plate

-- Wallner is batting .300 with a double, a home run and four walks.
+- Wallner is batting .303 with a double, a home run and five walks.

-- Wallner has driven in a run in two games this year, with multiple runs batted in once.
+- Wallner has picked up an RBI in two games this season, with multiple runs batted in once.

-- He has scored a run in four of 13 games so far this year.
+- He has scored in five of 14 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.